toraritte/toraritte.github.io/scribbles/fetchGit.md

 &nbsp;&nbsp;(Haskell-y) **gitArgs**#{ `url` :: (**path** | **fileURL**); }

 **webLike** = **webLikeURLs** | **webLikeGitArgs**
+&nbsp;&nbsp;Argument that is a URL or has a URL member conforming to the `http://`, `https://`, and `ftp://` URI schemes.

 **pathLike** = **path** | **fileURL** | **pathLikeGitArgs**
+&nbsp;&nbsp;Argument that resolves or has a member that resolves to a file system path.

 **gitReference** = [string](TODO)\
 &nbsp;&nbsp;Needs to be valid [Git reference](https://git-scm.com/book/en/v2/Git-Internals-Git-References).